-The Rev. Kelly J. Crocker has been the Minister of Religious Education at First Unitarian Society since July, 2001.
+The Rev. Kelly J. Crocker has served as a minister at First Unitarian Society since July 2001.
 She was raised in Scranton, PA and after receiving her bachelor’s degree in Psychology and Women’s Studies at East Stroudsburg University, she attended seminary at Louisville Theological Seminary in Kentucky.
 It was during her time in Louisville that Kelly was introduced to Unitarian Universalism, and subsequently, her call to serve our faith.

 Upon graduating from seminary, Kelly completed a two-year internship as Minister of Religious Education at the First Unitarian Church of Philadelphia.
 During this time she realized her passion in ministry to be one of bringing people into a community of deep belonging, holding a fierce belief in the magic that can happen when we come together in hope, service, and love.